Meet the Team

 CEO, Mentor & Founder

-With a background as a qualified chef, Will brings warmth, hospitality, and creativity to everything he does.
+With a background as a qualified in chef, Will brings warmth, hospitality, and creativity to everything he does.
 In 2023, he invited his partner Steph to join him in growing Fluid Solutions—a people-first support service built on care, connection, and real-world experience.

 Will has extensive experience supporting children and young adults with complex needs, specialising in Community Access, Supported Independent Living, and Youth Residential Care.
 As a mentor and role model—particularly for younger males—he focuses on building confidence, emotional resilience, and mutual respect.